jwgrenning/fff/README.md

 So what has happened here?
 The first thing to note is that the framework is header only, all you need to do to use it is download <tt>fff.h</tt> and use it in your test build as shown above.
+(For convenience, there is a fff_globals.c file or you can take care or that yourself.)

 The magic is in the <tt>FAKE_VOID_FUNC</tt>.
 This expands a macro that defines a function returning <tt>void</tt>